OtherDevOpsGene/sorting/README.md

 ### Running the Gatling tests

-`mvn gatling:test`
+Start the application in one window (`mvn spring-boot:run`).

+In another window, run the Gatling tests with `mvn gatling:test`.
+They take about 3 minutes to run.

-Report will be listed at the end of the output, in `target/gatling/reports/sorting/recordedsimulation-xxxx/index.html`
+Report will be listed at the end of the output, in `target/gatling/reports/sorting/recordedsimulation-xxxx/index.html`.

 ## Apache JMeter